 Tours of Black Chasm Cavern take about an hour.
 During a typical tour, you are given the opportunity to search for gold in paydirt which has guaranteed success.
 Coming here is a great way to learn about history and how to properly gold pan.

 The commercial panning sites examined above are a source of entertainment.
 Thus they are unlikely to be a source of any significant gold.
 Serious prospectors chasing a major find are going to have to prospect elsewhere.
 Below are some of the richest rivers in California.
 All have been approved by the Bureau of Land Management for independent recreational panning.

 Mining began at the Klamath River sometime in the 1850s.
 In the years that followed, numerous pieces of lode gold were extracted from its waters.
 It remains a popular site for prospectors to this day.
-Along with large amounts of placer gold, noteworthy nuggets are still being pulled from the river and its tributaries.
+Along with large amounts of placer gold, noteworthy nuggets can still be pulled from the river and its tributaries.

 The Trinity River is one of the Klamath River's most promising gold-bearing tributaries.
 By the 1960s, more than one million ounces of gold had been discovered in its waters.
 Active mining claims are strewn throughout the Trinity River, which makes panning in the area a little complicated.
 In order to avoid trespassing on an active claim, many recreational prospectors choose to pan at Clear Creek instead.

 Clear Creek has less active mining claims than the Trinity River, although it's not far behind the Trinity River in terms of gold production.
 During its most popular period, 185,000 ounces of gold were extracted from Clear Creek.

 A tributary of the Feather River, the Yuba River is one of the California's richest bodies of water.
 Multiple mining towns sprung up along the river's shores during the gold rush, including Downieville.
 Since those days, prospectors have reported discovering large nuggets of gold throughout the Yuba River.